Is your residency taking forever? Has your residence been stuck in limbo for more than a year or two now?

-We can do a full investigation on your behalf with Costa Rica Immigration (DGME) and report back to you with the details we find about anything slowing down your process and giving you your options to fix the problem.
+We can do a full investigation on your behalf with Costa Rica Immigration (DGME), report to you with the details we find about anything slowing down your process, and give you options to fix the problem.

 CR Immigration Online system

 Costa Rica’s Immigration authority offers an online system for verifying and checking the status of your immigration file.
 Click here to access the system.
 The status check system is Spanish only, so below are some translations for your convenience.